-Every autumn, as the leaves turn and temperatures drop, the thrills at amusement parks aren’t limited to roller coasters and hair-rising rides.
-Rather, some of the country’s most celebrated amusement parks morph into Halloween haunts, complete with mazes, scare zones and other chilling attractions.
+As the leaves turn and temperatures drop every autumn, the thrills at amusement parks aren’t limited to roller coasters and hair-raising rides.
+Some of the country’s most celebrated theme parks morph into Halloween haunts, complete with mazes, scare zones and chilling attractions.

-As you look to get into the spirit of the spooky season, find out where to enjoy Halloween frights and delights for the whole family at amusement parks all across the United States.
+In the spirit of the spooky season, find out where you can enjoy Halloween frights and delights at amusement parks across the United States.

 Best for: Universal Studios’ Halloween Horror Nights are not recommended for children younger than 13.

-Universal Pictures brought to life some of the most riveting horror movies of all time, including Dracula, Frankenstein, and The Mummy — so it’s no surprise the studio offers plenty of terrifying fun with Halloween Horror Nights at its theme parks in Hollywood, Califorina, and Orlando, Florida.
+Universal Pictures produced some of the most riveting horror movies of all time, including Dracula, Frankenstein and The Mummy — so it’s no surprise the studio offers plenty of terrifying fun with Halloween Horror Nights at its theme parks in Los Angeles and Orlando, Florida.

 Best for: HalloWeekends offers a mix of family-friendly and spine-tingling fun for adults.

-Knott’s Scary Farm at Knott’s Berry Farm is the oldest Halloween theme park attraction in the United States.
-It opened in Buena Park, California in 1973.
+Knott’s Scary Farm at Knott’s Berry Farm opened in Buena Park, California near Anaheim, in 1973 — and today is believed to be the oldest Halloween theme park attraction in the United States.

-If some of the other theme parks on this list seem a little far afield, keep an eye out for Howl-o-ween festivities at 17 Great Wolf Lodge indoor water parks throughout the United States.
-Each water park offers a variety of family-friendly activities, including a costume parade, trick-or-treating, dance parties, and story time.
+If some of the other theme parks on this list seem a little far afield, keep an eye out for Howl-o-Ween festivities at Great Wolf Lodge indoor water parks throughout the United States and Canada.
+Each water park offers various family-friendly activities suitable for children and adults, including Halloween-themed yoga classes, arts and crafts, trick-or-treating, dance parties and story time.

-TIP: Visitors are encouraged to dress up in costume for the Howl-o-ween costume parade, trick-or-treating, and other activities.
+TIP: Visitors are encouraged to dress up in costume for the Howl-o-Ween activities.

 Best for: Because it involves some violence, gore and blood, Howl-o-Scream is geared toward adults 18 and older.

-Most of the haunted attractions on this list are generally appropriate for teenagers and up — but not the Howl-o-Scream at Busch Garden Tampa, celebrating 20 years of frights in 2019.
+Most of the haunted attractions on this list are generally appropriate for teenagers and up — but not the Howl-o-Scream at Busch Garden Tampa.

 Best for: Both Disney attractions are appropriate for all ages.

-Each year, Disney’s theme parks in California and Florida get in on the seasonal fun with family-friendly attractions starring some of the studio’s most beloved characters.
+Each year, Disney’s theme parks in California and Florida get in on the seasonal fun with family-friendly attractions that are appropriate for all ages and star some of the studio’s most beloved characters.